Counting calories to drop pounds or build muscle? You could be making a common mistake.

 Protein is a nutrient composed of amino acids.
 If carbs fuel the existing cells and tissues of your body, proteins are the nutrients that build and repair them.
 Proteins are also part of the production of enzymes and hormones.

 Like carbs, proteins contain 4 calories per gram.
-Calories from protein should make up 10 to 35% of an individual’s diet, depending on activity level.
+Calories from protein are generally recommended to make up 10 to 35% of an individual’s diet, depending on their activity level and existing health conditions.

-While protein is necessary for everyone, it is particularly valuable for those who want to increase muscle mass.
-If you’re struggling to get enough protein in your diet, protein powder is an easy way to meet your macro requirements.
+While protein is necessary for everyone, it is particularly valuable for those who want to increase muscle mass and stabilize blood sugar.
+If you’re struggling to get enough protein in your diet, using a high-quality protein powder is an easy way to meet your macro requirements.

 Dietary fats are nutrients composed of biomolecules, sometimes called lipids, that contain carbon and hydrogen.
-Eating too much dietary fat — and, more specifically, the wrong kinds of fats — can increase fat tissue, but you need this nutrient to survive and thrive.
+Eating too much dietary fat—and, more specifically, certain kinds of fats—can increase fat tissue.
+With that said, you absolutely need this nutrient to survive and thrive.

 Fats are the most energy-dense macronutrient, containing 9 calories per gram.
-20 to 35% of your diet should come from fats.
+About 20 to 35% of your diet should come from healthy fats.

 Certain fats are particularly good for you: